-5.2.2 When is Parliament due to come back after the September 2021 election?
+5.2.2 When Is Parliament Due to Come Back After the April 2025 Election?

-A proclamation issued on 16 August 2021, at the same time as the proclamation dissolving Parliament, summoned Parliament to meet on 18 October 2021.
+A proclamation issued on 23 March 2025, at the same time as the proclamation dissolving Parliament, summoned Parliament to meet on 26 May 2025.38

-5.2.3 Could a government (especially a minority government) delay bringing Parliament back and meeting the House of Commons?
+5.2.3 Could a Government (Especially a Minority Government) Delay Bringing Parliament Back and Meeting the House of Commons?

 Yes.
-The proclamation setting the date for which Parliament is summoned can subsequently be changed.
+The proclamation setting the date for which Parliament is summoned can be changed.

-5.2.4 What constitutional limits are there on when Parliament must meet?
+5.2.4 What Constitutional Limits Are There on When Parliament Must Meet?